thatchemistryguy/PyParse/installation.rst

 The suggested version of each package is provided in parentheses.
 A conda text file is provided as part of the Github repository.

+.. _preparing_a_platemap_label:

 Preparing a Platemap
 ---------------------

-To find the correct set of peaks, PyParse requires a platemap detailing the structures of the materials that are expected in each well.
+To run the analysis correctly, PyParse requires a platemap detailing the structures of the materials that are expected in each well.
+This platemap should be provided as Comma-Separated-Values (.csv) file.

-As a minimum, the structure of the product expected in each well is required:
+As a minimum, the structure of the desired product expected in each well is required, provided as a SMILES string:

 .. csv-table:: Example Platemap
 	:header-rows: 1